NCAR/FastEddy-model/docs/Tutorial/cases/MBL.rst

 Execute FastEddy
 ----------------

-Run FastEddy using the input parameters file /examples/Example04_BOMEX.in.
-Note that the BOMEX case requires an initial condition provided in /datasets/BOMEX_IC/FE_BOMEX.0.
-To execute FastEddy, follow the instructions here: https://github.com/NCAR/FastEddy-model/blob/main/README.md.
+Run FastEddy using the input parameters file /tutorials/examples/Example04_BOMEX.in.
+Note that this example moist dynamics validation case requires an additional dataset available as a gzip compressed tape archive file at https://doi.org/10.5281/zenodo.10982246.
+The contents of the archive incude an initial conditions file BOMEX_IC/FE_BOMEX.0 which is needed to run FastEddy for this case.
+The archive dataset also contains results from the 11 models that participated in the original Siebesma et al. 2003 model intercomparison as NetCDF files under BOMEX_Siebesma2003_models/*.nc.
+Run FastEddy using the input parameters file /tutorials/examples/Example04_BOMEX.in.
+Be sure to modify the input parameters file by setting the path to your downloaded and extracted initial conditions file from the archived dataset.

 Visualize the output
 --------------------